techborder/wp/wp-content/plugins/simple-share-buttons-adder/readme.txt

 == Screenshots ==

-1. This is the SSBA Admin menu, where you can change the appearance and placement of your Share Buttons.
-2. Upload and use your own custom images.
-3. Drag, drop and reorder the buttons you wish to include.
-4. Show your buttons using [ssba] or hide them entirely from a page using [ssba_hide].
-5. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+1. The core settings tab - where you can choose where you want your buttons and which networks to include
+2. The styling settings tab - where you can pick an image set and resize your buttons and share text
+3. The counters settings tab - where you can enable share counts
+4. The advanced settings tab - where you can apply more advanced features
+5. The additional CSS field - where you can add your own CSS
+6. The custom CSS field - where you can use your own CSS
-6. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+7. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder
-7. You can add your share buttons anywhere using the widget option!
-8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder
-9. Use the widget option to add share buttons!

 == Changelog ==

+= 6.1.5 =
+* Feature: Add newsharecounts.com option and functionality to show Twitter share counts again

+= 6.1.4 =
+* Tweak: PHP notice

+= 6.1.3 =
+* Add sharedcount.com API functionality for Facebook share counts

+= 6.1.2 =
+* Reluctantly remove the twitter share count - https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform

+= 6.1.1 =
+* Fix: Custom images save fixed

+= 6.1.0 =
+* Feature: Add Yummly share counts
+* Feature: Add Tumblr share counts
+* Update: New Google+ branded buttons
+* Update: Use JSON array in a single database entry to store all core settings
+* Tweak: Add title attributes to the buttons on the network select option to assist recognition of each network
+* Tweak: Remove PHP notice

+= 6.0.5 =
+* Fix: Re-include http/https for URL being shared to Tumblr (404 error)

+= 6.0.4 =
+* Feature: Add popup-window feature when sharing
+* Feature: Add number formatting (e.g. 3,563 = 3.5k)
+* Tweak: Improve Facebook count reliability
+* Remove link border by default in CSS

+= 6.0.3 =
+* Tweak: Add RTL compatibility to the admin pages by moving the save button to the left
+* Fix: Remove all tags added to page/post titles by other plugins to maintain share buttons as required
+* Fix: Allow buttons to be removed if all share buttons have been added

+= 6.0.2 =
+* Tweak: Add 'multisite' attribute option to [ssba] shortcode to (by default) fallback to the previous ssba_current_url function

+= 6.0.1 =
+* Tweak: Add more specific classes for better targeting
+* Fix: Improve XSS fix from 6.0.0

+= 6.0.0 =
+* Feature: New admin panel styling
+* Feature: Add additional CSS field
+* Tweak: Amend ssba_current_url for multisite compatibility https://wordpress.org/support/topic/multi-site-compatibility
+* Tweak: Update share count calls to use the WP API instead of file_get_contents
+* Tweak: Split codebase into separate files for easier maintenance
+* Tweak: Replace ampersands with %26 for page/post titles for email links
+* Fix: Remove non-object notice
+* Fix: Small XSS bug

+= 5.6 =
+* Fix: Remove various PHP notices
+* Tweak: Correct LinkedIn title from Linkedin
+* Tweak: Fix validation error with StumbleUpon link
+* Tweak: Use lowercase 'body' and 'subject' in mailto links
+* Update: Update 'Tested up to' tag to 4.1.1
+* Update: Rebranded settings page

 = 5.5 =
 * Tweak: Revert to old Pinterest functionality by default